Building Choreonoid-related Packages¶

 Note

-The BUILD_MEDIA_PLUGIN option above is just an example for explanation, and is not necessarily required when using Choreonoid and ROS.
-If you do not need to play media files such as movies on Choreonoid, you do not need to turn on this option.
+The BUILD_MEDIA_PLUGIN option mentioned above is just an example for explanation and is not necessarily required when using Choreonoid with ROS.
+If you don’t need to play media files like videos in Choreonoid, you don’t need to enable this option.

 catkin config --no-cmake-args

-If you want to specify these build types when building on Catkin, you still need to use the –cmake-args option.
+To specify these build types when building with Catkin, use the –cmake-args option.

 catkin config --cmake-args -DCMAKE_BUILD_TYPE=Release